 NATIONAL PLAY-DOH DAY

 Go find a can of Play-Doh and let your imagination run wild.
+Share your best creations or invite your children to join you in a creative marathon.
+Challenge each other to create new and unique sculptures.
 Use #NationalPlayDohDay to post on social media.

 NATIONAL PLAY-DOH DAY HISTORY

 Since 2006, the company Hasbro has recognized National Play-Doy Day since 2006.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!